quickjkee/eff-diff-edit/README.md

 ## Overview

-This work addresses efficiency of the recent text- driven editing methods based on unconditional diffusion models and develop a novel algorithm that learns image ma- nipulations 4.5−10× faster and applies them 8× faster.
+This work addresses efficiency of the recent text-driven editing methods based on unconditional diffusion models and develop a novel algorithm that learns image manipulations 4.5−10× faster and applies them 8× faster.

 ![An image](./utils_imgs/overview-1.jpg)

+We provide **two settings** for editing of images

+**1.** _Domain adaptation setting_

+It firstly fine-tunes diffusion model using about 50 images to learn transformation.
+Then diffusion model applies learned transformation to any image.
+The entire procedure takes about **1 min**

+**2.** _Single image editing_

+Diffusion model fine-tunes using only single image provided by user.
+And then transforms the image.
+This setting takes about **5 secs**.
+But the first setting is more robust.

 ## Getting started